-We must watch carefully our own Attitude to the Holy Eph. iv.
-30; Spirit.-He is not merely an influence; v.
-18. He is a person, and may easily be grieved.
+We must watch carefully our own Attitude

+Eph.
+1x.
+30; to the Holy Spirit.-He is not

+y.
+18. merely an influence; He is a

+person, and may easily be grieved.
+The

-The Dove of God is very tender and gentle; and if there are thorns in the nest, He cannot remain.
-The things that grieve Him are instantly recognised by the holy soul by an immediate veiling of the inner light.
-They are enumerated here as bitterness, wrath, anger, clamour, railing, with all kinds of malice.
+Dove of God is very tender and gentle;

+and if there are thorns in the nest, He

+cannot remain.
+The things that grieve

+Him are instantly recognised by the holy

+soul by an immediate veiling of the inner

+light.
+They are enumerated here as bitter ness, wrath, anger, clamour, railing, with all kinds of malice.
 There is no secret of the inner life more necessary than to retain the inner presence of an ungrieved Spirit.

 But let us also seek to be filled by Him.
-We have drunk of Him, as Jesus has placed the pitcher to our lips; but we should never rest till He has become in us a spring of water, leading up to eternal life.
+We have drunk of Him, as Jesus has placed the pitcher to our lips; but we should never rest till He has become in us a spring of water, leaping up to eternal life.
 The Holy Spirit is in every believer; but He cannot be said to fill each.
 There is all the difference possible between a few drops at the bottom of a bucket and a brimming well; between a few stray flowers scattered sparsely through the glade, and the myriads that make it blue with hyacinths or yellow with primroses.